Skip to Main Content

 3. Payday loans

-This kind of emergency loan is generally considered extremely risky because payday lender APRs can run as high as 400 percent, according to the Consumer Financial Protection Bureau.
+This kind of emergency loan is generally considered extremely risky because standard payday lender APRs are about 400 percent, according to the Consumer Financial Protection Bureau.
+And they can be even higher.
+The short repayment period combined with high fees often makes it hard for people to repay what’s owed by the due date.

 Who payday loans are better for

-Consumers with poor credit who can’t qualify for any other type of emergency loan and can pay the entire balance off before their next paycheck.
+Payday loans are the best fit for those with poor credit who can’t qualify for any other type of emergency loan and can pay the entire balance off before their next paycheck.

 Green circle with a checkmark inside